momentfree/node-red-contrib-qrcode-generator/README.md

 npm install node-red-contrib-qrcode-generator
 ```
 ## Usage
 Processes string to generate QRCode.
 Use the editor as an helper to forge action text string (link, sms, wifi etc.) or post your custom string using `msg.qrcodeinput` input property.
 [Here](https://github.com/zxing/zxing/wiki/Barcode-Contents) is documentation to create your custom action text.
 Remember QRCode are specific for some devices for example Wi-Fi Network config works only on Android or iOS 11+.
-There are a lot of different standards on actionable text, the helper (editor configuration), aims to cover some of the most used.
+There are a lot of different standards on actionable text, the helper (editor configuration) aims to cover some of the most used.
 Finally node returns DataUri format image in `msg.payload`.

 You can render DataUri result, in html page with img element, using template node with mustache:
 ```